Nightclub software, app and technology planning for venues that need better analytics, faster operations, and stronger show content.

 Why REACT matters for this stack

 Compeller REACT fits the gap between static DMX programming and expensive manual operation.
-It gives venues a practical route to music-synced lighting by analyzing audio in real time and generating DMX output automatically.
+As Compeller's patent-pending real-time audio-driven visual engine, it gives venues a practical route to music-synced lighting by analyzing audio in real time and generating DMX output automatically.
 Current workflow upgrades also make it easier to record sets, sync clips back to Compeller.ai, and fold live camera layers into the show.

 Nightclub technology FAQ